emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basics.md

 ```
 Instead of grouping by technology, classes and views are structured by *concept*, and then by *technology*.
 A concept can relate to a model, or can be a completely abstract concern such as invoicing.

-The structure is stratight forward in terms of where to put the code and it must be followed in order to have TRB working properly.
+The structure is straight forward in terms of where to put the code and it must be followed in order to have TRB working properly.

 ## Overview Trailblazer Cells